Donate your body to science

 - Bodies that have been autopsied or used for organ donations (other than corneas) are not accepted

-- Individuals with any conditions that would put students at risk, including the following, are not acceptable donors: AIDS/HIV, bacterial sepsis, Hepatitis B or C, Herpes II, Creutzfeldt-Jakob disease, meningitis, Paget's disease, staphylococcus (MRSA), tuberculosis, or COVID.
+- Individuals with any conditions that would put students at risk, including the following, are not acceptable donors: AIDS/HIV, bacterial sepsis, Hepatitis B or C, Herpes II, Creutzfeldt-Jakob disease, meningitis, Paget's disease, staphylococcus (MRSA), tuberculosis.

-- Time between death and the donation may be a factor.
+- Time between death and donation may be a factor.

 Funeral directors who are assisting families with at-need donations and/or need information on what is necessary for a donation to occur, please reference the funeral director's instruction page for details and directions concerning the donations process.